- Understanding Chronic Kidney Disease

-Managing Kidney Disease
+- Kidney Disease Stages

-Potential team members who will support you
+Your care team members are ready to support you

 Nephrologist (kidney doctor)

-Good communication is essential to your physical and emotional health and well-being, so talk to the experts!
+Good communication starts with you and is essential to your physical and emotional health and wellbeing.
+So talk to the experts!
 Questions?
-Ask your doctor or nurse.
-If you’re on dialysis, be sure to tap your social worker or counselor when you need support.
+Rely on your dedicated care team when you need support.